U.S. Energy Information Administration logo

 One of the fuels that Rudolf Diesel originally considered for his engine was vegetable seed oil, an idea that eventually contributed to biodiesel production and use today.

-Most freight and delivery trucks as well as trains; buses; boats; farm, construction, and military vehicles; and some cars and light trucks have diesel engines.
-Diesel fuel is also used in diesel-engine generators to generate electricity, such as in remote villages in Alaska.
+Most freight and delivery trucks as well as trains, buses, boats, and farm, construction, and military vehicles, and some cars and light trucks have diesel engines.
+Diesel fuel is also used in diesel-engine generators to generate electricity, such as in remote villages in Alaska, among other locations around the world.
 Many industrial facilities, large buildings, institutional facilities, hospitals, and electric utilities have diesel generators for backup and emergency power supply.

 Diesel fuel is made from crude oil and biomass